kriss-kad/NM404_AzmuthStar/README.md

 This repository is a tutorial for how to use AzmuthStar Apllication on Windows 10, 8, or 7.
 (It will also work on Linux-based Os with some minor changes.)
 It was originally written using Python 3.7x, but will also work for newer versions Python.

-we also made a YouTube video that walks through a demo tutorial.
+We have also made a YouTube video that walks through the overview of our project.

 [![YouTube video!](https://github.com/kriss-kad/NM404_AzmuthStar/blob/master/doc/Main.PNG)](https://www.youtube.com/watch?v=5nwadU7w8Z8)